thedude0606/manusoptions/PROGRESS.md

 - Added column normalization logic to `dashboard_app.py` to ensure compatibility with technical analysis functions.
 - Tested the fixes with sample data and confirmed that aggregation and technical analysis now work correctly.
 - Pushed all updated files to GitHub.
+- Implemented CSV export functionality for the minute data tab to allow data verification and analysis.
+- Added an "Export to CSV" button to the minute data tab UI.
+- Created a callback to generate and serve CSV files when the export button is clicked.
+- Added data storage mechanism to ensure all minute data is available for export.
+- Ensured exported CSV files include symbol name and timestamp in the filename for easy identification.

 ## Current Work in Progress

-- None - all identified issues have been resolved.
+- None - all identified issues have been resolved and requested features implemented.

 ## Known Issues/Challenges